The City of Edmonton Self-Serve portal allows residents and businesses access to the following:

 Check that your credit card number and expiry date are correctly keyed.
 If the problem persists, check with your credit card company.
 The City is unaware of the reason for the decline.
 It may help to print the Transaction Declined screen.

 If your card was declined, your permit remains in the 'New' status, and inspections can not be scheduled.
-Until the credit card payment problem is resolved, payments must be made in person at:
+Until the credit card payment problem is resolved, you can pay at the Edmonton Service Centre as a walk-in customer or book a payment appointment.

 When a credit card payment is declined, a receipt is not prepared.
 No message is sent to your email account.